EDGAR HAYES (TED) HUNTER JR., AIA (1914-1995)

 1953 - The Richard Stout House, 84 Carey Street, Southington CT.
 Photos by Anthony Stout, who grew up in the house.
 The second photo is of his sister, mother, and friend.
-Has been extensively remodeled and added on such that the Hunter design is not recognizable, bottom photo.
+Extensively remodeled and added on such that the Hunter design is not recognizable, bottom photo.

 1955 - The Mackenzie Hume House, Lloyd Harbor NY.
 No address or photo.
 Do you have one?

 1955 - The Roy P. and Dorothy Forster House, 18 Hemlock Road, Hanover NH.
 Transferred to joint ownership between Roy and their daughter, Peggy Forster Hyde, on the death of Dorothy in 1991.
 Sold in 1999 to the Thomas R. Eck Trust.
 Sold in 2000 to John J. McIntyre IV.
 Sold in 2001 to Robert and Lori Ann Harris, still owners as of 2014.
 They cleared some of the land below the house for a better view of the mountains.

 1957 - The Richard and Evelyn Wagner House, aka Small House for an Artist's Family, 76 East Wheelock Street, Hanover NH.
 1400 sf.
 Built by Edward Bebeau.
-Featured as an Architectural Record House of 1960.
-Featured in the New York Times.
+Featured in Architectural Record Houses of 1960 and in the New York Times.
 B/W photos by Joseph Molitor.
 The center module is the original house; the shed at left once connected to a Hunter-designed music studio, since demolished.
 Module on the right was not designed by the Hunters.
 Snow photo by David Roos.
 Sold in 1997 to Kathryn A. Murray.
 Sold in 2000 to Karl D. and Leslie G. Johnston.
 Sold in 2012 to Jake and Susan D. Blum.

 1957 - 100 Golf Avenue, Woodstock VT.
 Sold to Charles and Carolyn Kimbell.
 Sold in 2016 to Bruce S. Munick.